-Dean Kitahara graduated from the School of Science in Applied Mathematics at Tokyo University of Science and completed the coursework for his doctorate at the School of Asia Pacific Studies, Waseda University.
-Since establishing his own business, he has conducted research and has been involved in education and consultation in the field of software, focusing on the two domains of group communication and strategic decision-making.
-In the field of strategic decision-making, he worked on value evaluation, simulation of business value, and the risk for new business plans and development projects.
-He also developed software to assist in learning venture strategy development methodology, invented by Professor Macmillan at Wharton Business School.
+Dean Kitahara graduated from the School of Science in Applied Mathematics at Tokyo University of Science and also completed the coursework for his doctorate at the School of Asia Pacific Studies, Waseda University.
+Since the establishment of his own business, he has conducted research and has been involved in education and consultation in the field of software by focusing on two domains; group communication and strategic decision-making.
+In the field of strategic decision-making, he worked on value evaluation and simulation of business value and the risk for new business plans and development projects.
+He also developed software to assist in learning venture strategy development methodology (DDP), invented by Professor Macmillan at Wharton Business School.

 Dr. Tsuji completed his Ph.D. in 1978 from the University of California, Los Angeles (UCLA) in Philosophy.
 His academic career has spanned lecturing duties at Waseda University where he currently also holds the post of Professor Emeritus.
 In addition, he has held posts at the Asian-Pacific Management Accounting Association as Senior Director from 2015 to 2017 and currently as the President-elect.
 His major research areas include management control, business analysis, and valuation, and accounting policies by management and publications include topics such as earnings management and accounting standards and management behavior.

 After graduating from School of Commerce at Waseda University in 1991, Prof. Takehiko Ito entered Fuji Research Institute, launched and managed a venture company, and was the head of Mercer Japan Nagoya, a consulting firm specializing in human and institutional resource management.
 He began his teaching career in 2005 at NUCB Business School and became a full-time professor in 2008.
 He also completed the MBA program at Durham University Business School in the UK.